Elckarow/Better-EMR-Phone/docs/discussion.md

 If a simple expression is given, it must be a `*group chat*`.
 If no simple expression is given (or that `None` is given), it's assumed that a discussion is already going on, and will therefore use the current group chat.

-It expects a block which can contain the following statements:
+If a block is given, the following statements can be used:

 - ` `
 The default statement, equivalent of the `phone.discussion.message` function.
 It expects a `*character*` and a string (flagged as translatable).
-It also accepts the delay property (defaults to `None`).
+It accepts the `delay` property (defaults to `None`) which is the time to wait before the next statement executes.
+A `None` delay will wait for user input.
+A negative value delay won't wait.

 - `image`
 The equivalent of the `phone.discussion.image` function.
 It expects a `*character*` and a simple expression (the image).
 It accepts the `time` property (defaults to `2.0`), which is the time the image is being sent for.
-It accepts the `delay` property (default to `None`) which is the time to wait before the next statement executes.
-A `None` delay will wait for user input.
-A negative value delay won't wait.

 - `label`
 The equivalent of the `phone.discussion.label` function.